-UOSA's Board of Directors endorsed a Capital Improvement Plan (CIP) Update in February 2023 that addresses UOSA's capital requirements through 2032.
+UOSA's Board of Directors endorsed a Capital Improvement Plan (CIP) Update in February 2024 that addresses UOSA's capital requirements through 2033.
 The CIP provides for treatment plant capacity that meets regulatory requirements, future growth, a completely updated and renewed collection and delivery system sized for build-out and the renewal and replacement of aging plant assets.
-The Plan of Finance projects financing through 2032 to ensure funding is available to meet capital improvement needs.
+The Plan of Finance projects financing through 2033 to ensure funding is available to meet capital improvement needs.
 Capital project projections and the associated Plan of Finance are updated on an annual basis.

-A bond issue is anticipated for late 2024 to fund the next phase of the CIP, with additional bond issues projected for 2027 and 2030.
+A bond issue is anticipated for late 2025 to fund the next phase of the CIP, with additional bond issues projected for 2027 and 2030.

-As part of a 2022 bond issuance in December 2022, Fitch Ratings, Inc. and Standard & Poor's both reaffirmed their ratings on UOSA's regional sewerage system revenue bonds at AAA, the highest rating that can be awarded.
-In addition, Moody's reaffirmed its rating of Aal.
+In September 2024, Fitch Ratings, Inc. and Standard & Poor's both reaffirmed their ratings on UOSA's regional sewerage system revenue bonds at AAA, the highest rating that can be awarded.
+In addition, Moody's reaffirmed its rating of Aa1.

-Standard & Poor's Fitch Moody's Revenue Bonds AAA AAA Aa1
+Standard & Poor's Fitch Moody's Revenue Bonds AAA AAA Aal